-7.5.5 Implementing Theory-Based Categories
+7.5.5.
+Implementing Theory-Based Categories

 Theory-based categories arise in domains in which the items to be categorized are characterized by abstract or complex relationships with their features and with each other.
 With this model an entity need not be understood as inherently possessing features shared in common with another entity.
-Rather, people project features from one thing to another in a search for congruities between things, much as clue receivers in the second round of the Pyramid game search for congruities between examples provided by the clue giver in order to guess the target category.
-For example, a clue like "screaming baby" can suggest many categories, as can "parking meter."
-But the likely intersection of the interactions one can have with babies and parking meters is that they are both "Things you need to feed."
+Rather, people project features from one thing to another in a search for congruities between things.